Enrichment functions

 // detect external OLE object relationships

-any(attachments, beta.oletools(.).indicators.external_relationships.count > 0)
+any(attachments, file.oletools(.).indicators.external_relationships.count > 0)

 // detect encrypted Office documents

-any(attachments, beta.oletools(.).indicators.encryption.exists)
+any(attachments, file.oletools(.).indicators.encryption.exists)

 // detect macros that attempt to auto-execute when the document is opened

-any(attachments, any(beta.oletools(.).macros.keywords, .type == "autoexec"))
+any(attachments, any(file.oletools(.).macros.keywords, .type == "autoexec"))

 // detect suspicious macro source code

-beta.ml_macro_classifier(input: File) → MLMacrosOutput
+ml.macro_classifier(input: File) → MLMacrosOutput

 The Sublime Macro Classifier introduces machine learning in MQL to detect malicious VBA macro attachments.
 Combining ML and MQL allows users to combine the model output with custom detection logic to surface what matters most while reducing the noise commonly associated with black-box ML approaches.